 To graduate from University High School, students must earn eight credits (one credit is earned each semester) in social studies.

-2018-19 Social Studies Course Descriptions
+2021-22 Social Studies Course Descriptions

-AP World History
+AP World History: Modern

-The AP World History course is a global study of human history covering the period between 8000 B.C.E. and the present.
+The AP World History: Modern course is a global study of human history, concentrating on the period between 1200 C.E. and the present.
 Given such a breadth of time and geography, the course is organized to focus on developing students’ skills of historical analysis using a thematic approach.
 It is taught at the level of a college survey course, and it follows the guidelines provided by College Board’s Advanced Placement program.
 As such, the academic expectations, amount of reading and writing, and testing are significantly greater than in the regular World History class.

 If we want to understand our country and ourselves, we need to know the character of the land and why people in this country act as they do.
 Therefore, this course covers the major political, social, economic, diplomatic, and military events that shaped life in the United States.
 The class will focus on more modern topics.
 The first semester will begin with an investigation of some of the foundational ideas of the country (by looking at the Declaration of Independence, Constitution, and the Reconstruction Amendments), then move to the ‘Gilded Age’ following the Civil War and will end with the Second World War.
-The second semester will begin with the changes in American life in the 1950s and will end with an overview of the U.S. in the early twenty-first century.
-The focus on more modern topics will allow for two primary goals to be met.
-First, we’ll see more clearly where the factors directly affecting our lives today came from.
-Second, there will be room for more small-group or individual investigation of topics of special interest.
-The course requires students to learn specific factual material, using primary and secondary sources, then analyze and synthesize that information through taking tests, writing essays, writing papers, and completing projects.
+The second semester will begin with the changes in American life in the 1950s and will end with an overview of the U.S. in the early 21st century.